allenai/allennlp-guide/chapters/part2/hyperparameter-optimization.md

 run the trials for optimization, and then use the results with just a few lines of code.
 For more details about Optuna, please see the [Optuna website](https://optuna.org/) or [Optuna documentation](https://optuna.readthedocs.io/en/stable).

+You can try the [example](https://colab.research.google.com/github/himkt/optuna-allennlp/blob/master/notebook/Optuna_AllenNLP.ipynb) of `AllenNLPExecutor` on Google Colab.
+Additionally, you can use Optuna with a AllenNLP model by writing your own Python script.
+If you want to write Python script to tune hyperparameters, please refer to the [colab example](https://colab.research.google.com/github/himkt/optuna-allennlp/blob/master/notebook/Optuna_AllenNLP_Custom_Loop.ipynb).

 </exercise>